ncatlab/nlab-content/pages/2/0/0/1/1002/content.md

 A topological proof of this fact has been given by Richter (see references).

 This gives one universal characterization of the ultrafilter endofunctor.
-This theorem implies that there is precisely one [[monad]] structure on $\beta$, and that if $F: Set \to Set$ is a monad which preserves finite coproducts, then the unique transformation $F \to \beta$ is a morphism of monads.
+This theorem implies that there is precisely one [[monad]] structure on $\beta$, and that if $F\colon Set \to Set$ is a monad which preserves finite coproducts, then the unique transformation $F \to \beta$ is a morphism of monads.

 ### Ultrafilters and codensity